aws-lite/aws-lite/plugins/cloudformation/readme.md

 - **`ChangeSetName` (string) [required]**
   - User created ID for the change set
 - **`StackName` (string)**
-  - Stack name; must be provided if `ChangeSetName` is not an ARN
+  - Stack name or ARN; must be provided if `ChangeSetName` is not an ARN

 ### `DeactivateType`